Six Californias: Analysis

 A prior study by the state assembly report would allow for multistate reorganization of the university system, and any other present state function.
 It would be the job of the 24 member commission to decide.
 If the university system were to split, a report identified a potential increase in tuition for current Californians who attend a University of California campus, particularly residents in California's most northern state of Jefferson who would not have a single UC campus in the state.
 Based on the report's findings, Six Californias could result in over 60% of California students being classified as out-of-state, costing Californian families $2.5 billion more per year.
 California's prison system is also unequally spread out.
 If the prison system were to split, the new urban states of Silicon Valley and West California would each have to construct several new prisons since most of the current ones in California are located in the rural areas.
 California's current water and water rights issues would also have to have been resolved among the new states.
-The California, Hetch Hetchy, Los Angeles, Mokelumne, and other major aqueducts will cross the new state lines.
-If not reorganized into a multistate function, this will result in the new states of Silicon Valley and West California having to heavily rely on importing water from the other states.
+The California, Hetch Hetchy, Los Angeles, Mokelumne, and other major aqueducts would cross the new state lines.
+If not reorganized into a multistate function, this would result in the new states of Silicon Valley and West California having to heavily rely on importing water from the other states.

 The report by the California Legislative Analyst's Office specifically named several other major issues that could have been affected by the decisions made by the leaders of each new state: crime, public safety and gun control/ownership; economic development; the environment; public employee pensions; laws related to marriage and family; taxes; and transportation and other infrastructure.
 Each new state could adopt different laws, either stricter or more lenient, on those issues than what California currently has on the books.
 These differing policies would have in turn eventually result in long-term demographic and economic changes, as various groups of people will want to migrate to those new states with laws more favorable to them.

 Vikram Amar agrees there are governance problems in California.
 The demographic, cultural, political and economic differences between the urban and rural areas of California are obvious, as are the tensions between the major urban areas of San Francisco and Los Angeles.
 However splitting California is a radical change, and a major question is whether the newly formed poorer states can make it without the tax revenues from the major metropolitan areas.
 The political makeup in Washington D.C. at the time of approval, may determine the success or failure of six Californias.
 Twelve Senators would result from six Californias, as well as a probable change in total house House seats and their electoral votes.
 According to Amar, "we could expect four [Senators] (from Silicon Valley and West California) to consistently be Democrats, and four (from Jefferson and Central California) to lean Republican, with the other four (from Northern California and South California) harder to predict".